ssb22/gradint/gradint-build/samples/utils/README.txt

 All require Python (from www.python.org).
 All systems except Windows have that anyway if you can run gradint.
+However, some of these utilities are still Python2-only, while the main Gradint is now compatible with both 2 and 3.

 SPLITTING SOUND FILES
 ---------------------